dsweet797/dsweet797/README.md

 - 👋 Hi, I’m @dsweet797
-- 👀 I’m interested in SKIBIDI TOILET and Touhou!
+- 👀 I’m interested in
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on NOTHING
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me...
-IN HELL!
-- 😄 Pronouns: U/S/A
+- 😄 Pronouns:
-- ⚡ Fun fact: I was born in Michigan.
+- ⚡ Fun fact:

 <!---
 dsweet797/dsweet797 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.